Scroll Down to Register

 Become a Member!

-New members whose applications are submitted and board approved before April 30, 2018, will receive free full-day admission.
+New members whose applications are submitted prior to the Annual Meeting will receive free full-day admission.

 Beverly J. Haberly, MHS, LPC, CAADC, CIP, served for 40 years as the Executive Director of The Council of Southeast Pennsylvania, Inc., a non-profit education advocacy association.
 For the past 20 years, Ms. Haberle served as the Project Director for the Pennsylvania Recovery Organization-Achieving Community Together (PRO-ACT), a grassroots advocacy initiative that promotes the rights of, and ensures opportunities for, those suffering from the disease of addiction, members of the recovery community, and their family members.
 Read more…